AndyWalker81/pands-project2021/README.md

 ### Outputs

-Based on the project instructions and research into how previous analyses were conducted, it was determined that the output would be:
+Based on the project instructions and research into how previous analyses were conducted, it was determined that the output would be the following (filenames shown in brackets):

 - A summary output of the data set (summaryIrisData.txt).
     - The Project instructions did not specify what was required in terms of a summary.
-Therefore, a summary of the numerical data was provided for each variable which consisted of:
+Therefore, it is decided that a summary of the numerical data be provided for each variable.
+This will consist of:
         - Count
         - Mean
         - Standard deviation